International Celebration of Dyslexia

 So what needs to happen?
 Those born with the GIFT of dyslexia should embrace these right-hemisphere brain talents and fly high!

-The International Celebration of Dyslexia (ICD) is aimed at both adults and children (over eight years old) with the gift of dyslexia.
-This one-day event will offer dyslexic people the insight of how to unlock and retain their gift.
+The International Celebration of Dyslexia (ICD), held on October 30th 2021, was aimed at both adults and children (over eight years old) with the gift of dyslexia.
+This one-day event offered dyslexic people the insight of how to unlock and retain their gift.

 [ SPEAKERS & EVENT SCHEDULE ]

-The International Celebration of Dyslexia (ICD) will benefit from the following keynote speakers.
-Free tickets available.
+The International Celebration of Dyslexia (ICD) benefited from the following keynote speakers.

 Karl de Leeuw